Why would you need to count the words inside of a PDF document? Most popular use cases for our calculator.

 Scanned PDFs and OCR: a quick heads‑up

-If your PDF is a scanned image (common with photocopied handouts or camera scans), the text might not be selectable, which means any counter — ours included — can’t “see” the words.
+If your PDF is a scanned image (common with photocopied handouts or camera scans), the text might not be selectable, which means any counter (ours included) cannot “see” the words.
 You have two easy options:

 - Export the original file as a regular PDF from Word, Google Docs, Pages, or similar.